rusben/dam-m6/docs/uf1/uf1nf3.md

         }
     }
 }
 ```

-The code is self explained and shows how a JAXB Marshaller can be used to generate an XML from a Java object.
-If the JAXB_FORMATTED_PROPERTY is set to true, this indicates JAXB to generate an XML with a proper indentation.
-The marshal method uses an object and an output file where to store the generated XML as parameters.
+The code is self explained and shows how a `JAXB Marshaller` can be used to generate an `XML` from a `Java` object.
+If the `JAXB_FORMATTED_PROPERTY` is set to `true`, this indicates `JAXB` to generate an `XML` with a proper indentation.
+The `marshal` method uses an object and an output file where to store the generated `XML` as parameters.
-The generated XML would be:
+The generated `XML` would be:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>